Atkins, low-carb, ketosis. Whatever you call it, cutting carbs is hard. And it's only tougher when you’re dining out.

 Beer drinkers, Four Peaks Brewing Co. offers a low-carb Brut IPA.
 The extra-dry IPA has hints of everything from mixed berries to melon and white wine at five grams of carbs and 6.7 percent ABV.
 And at any sports bar, ask for a Michelob Ultra first, with your second choice being a pale or blonde ale.
 Zipps Sports Grill offers 32-ounce Michelob Ultras for those so inclined.

-Just be sure to avoid mixers like fruit juices and tonic water — yes, tonic water — as these are full of sugar.
+Just be sure to avoid mixers like fruit juices and tonic water — unless it's diet tonic water — as these are full of sugar.